 Bukkoji vs. Chiekoin: Two Distinct Café Moods

-cafe marble has two locations in Kyoto, each offering a unique experience.
-One is located near the city center on Bukkoji Street, making it convenient for urban strolls.
-The other is hidden in a quiet Nishijin neighborhood near Seimei Shrine, ideal for travelers who prefer a slower, crowd-free atmosphere.
+cafe marble has two locations in Kyoto, each with a distinct atmosphere.
+The Bukkoji location sits close to the city center, making it well suited for a short break while exploring central Kyoto.
+The Chiekoin location, by contrast, is tucked into a quiet Nishijin neighborhood near Seimei Shrine, ideal for visitors who prefer a slower pace and fewer crowds.

 | Location | Opened | Atmosphere | Best For |